orirawlings/gh-biome/README.md

    "**/OWNERS"
 ```

-We can generalize to repeat the same for the primary branches of all remote repositories.
+We can generalize to repeat the same for the primary branches of all actively developed remote repositories (i.e. repositories that are not archived in GitHub).
 This time, we'll only print the git object ID of each `OWNERS` file.

 ```
 f='git ls-files --with-tree=%(refname) --format="%%(objectname)" OWNERS "**/OWNERS"'
 git for-each-ref \
    --shell \
    --format="$f" \
-   'refs/remotes/*/*/*/HEAD' | sh
+   $(gh biome heads) | sh
 ```

 We can output the contents of all the `OWNERS` files as YAML multidoc.